Marketing Budget Allocation

 Knowing how much you should spend on marketing can help determine the budget of a marketing plan.
 Budgets can be set based on past data but should consider the goals you’re looking to achieve.

 Planning and budgeting are very closely related.
 Creating a marketing plan will determine how you get there to achieve your goals.
-Use data to determine your marketing plan.
+Use data to determine the marketing plan.

-The plan should outline campaigns and expenses to allocate your marketing budget.
-You can use Planful’s online marketing plan builder to streamline the process.
+The plan should outline campaigns and expenses to allocate the marketing budget.
+You can use Planful’s online Marketing Plan Builder to streamline the process.

 Today, marketing plans break down into many channels or facets of digital marketing: